Contact us

 In 2019, Chris started work as a consultant for major fund management firms, helping them improve profitability and compliance with new regulations.
 He also used his extensive knowledge and skills to help a friend set up a charity to promote the interests of people with disabilities in the local community and continues to be both treasurer and trustee for that charity.

 In 2021, Chris started working with the Altilium Metals group and is now the Company Secretary and Chief Financial Officer.
 However, he was keen to extend his involvement with local charities, so he joined the board of trustees at City of Chelmsford Mencap as treasurer in 2022.
-He was appointed Vice Chair in September 2024.
+He was appointed Vice Chair in September 2024 and Acting Chair in April 2026.

 As Treasurer, Chris works closely with CCM’s Financial Administrator to oversee the charity’s financial affairs and ensure that the other trustees and senior CCM staff have a good understanding of the fiscal position of the charity.
 When he is able, he enjoys helping out at the charity’s services, including driving the minibus to outings and the allotment, where he shares his horticultural skills with students.